New U.S. fuel standards aim to cut asthma, heart attacks

 WASHINGTON (Reuters) - The Obama administration on Monday announced new fuel and automobile rules to cut soot, smog and toxic emissions, which it says will reduce asthma and heart attacks in the United States.

-The so-called Tier 3 rules unveiled by the Environmental Protection Agency have been under development since President Barack Obama issued a memorandum instructing the agency to develop them in 2010.

-The rules, the third tier in a series of standards, will cut gasoline sulfur levels by more than 60 percent and should also reduce tailpipe and evaporative emissions from cars, light and medium-duty trucks and some heavy-duty vehicles.
+The rules unveiled by the Environmental Protection Agency will cut sulfur levels in gasoline by more than 60 percent and will be phased in between 2017 and 2025.

-Health advocates praised the move, while a petroleum refiners’ group called the compliance schedule “unrealistic” and warned of potential supply disruptions.
+Health advocates praised the move, while a petroleum refiners’ group called the compliance schedule unrealistic and warned that these regulations and others would eventually raise gasoline prices throughout the country.

-The rules will be phased in under schedules that vary by vehicle class, generally starting between model years 2017 and 2025, the EPA said.

 Once fully in place, the standards will help avoid up to 2,000 premature deaths per year and 50,000 cases of respiratory ailments in children while adding only an average of 1 cent per gallon to the cost of gasoline, the agency estimated.

-Every gasoline-powered vehicle on the road built prior to the Tier 3 standards will run cleaner, cutting smog-forming nitrous oxide emissions by 260,000 tons in 2018.

-Industry groups complained that the new standards were not based on a timetable that is achievable by refiners.

-Charles Drevna, president of the American Fuel and Petrochemical Manufacturers, said his group had discussed its concerns about the implementation schedule numerous times with the EPA.
+Charles Drevna, president of the American Fuel and Petrochemical Manufacturers, rejected the agency’s cost estimate.

-“EPA chose to ignore our concerns by setting an unrealistic compliance date of January 1, 2017,” he said, adding that the schedule could cause supply disruptions.
+“We are rapidly approaching California gasoline as the nationwide fuel,” Drevna said at the IHS CERAWeek energy conference in Houston.

+Retail gasoline prices in California are generally the most expensive in the continental United States due to strict environmental rules and other factors.

-The EPA said it had considered the feedback of stakeholders, including refiners and automakers.
-It said the sulfur rules include a program to help refiners and importers meet the new standard, and gives smaller refiners more time to comply.
+The EPA said the sulfur rules include a program to help refiners and importers meet the new standard, and gives smaller refiners more time to comply.

+The standards are an attempt to cut the sulfur content of gasoline to 10 parts per million from 30 ppm currently.

+Automakers worked with the EPA to craft the rules and generally welcomed the national standard for gasoline.

 The EPA and the American Petroleum Institute, a lobbying group for the U.S. energy industry, sparred over the potential health benefits and costs of the rules.

-The EPA estimated that the final standards would provide up to $13 in health benefits for every dollar spent to meet the standards and raise gasoline prices by just 0.065 cents per gallon.
+The EPA estimated that the final standards would provide up to $13 in health benefits for every dollar spent to meet the standards.

 The standards will have an average cost of about $72 per vehicle in 2025, the agency said.